zeux/meshoptimizer/README.md

     target_index_count, target_error, /* options= */ 0, &lod_error));
 ```

 The attributes are passed as a separate buffer (in the example above it's a subset of the same vertex buffer) and should be stored as consecutive floats; attribute weights are used to control the importance of each attribute in the simplification process.
+For normalized attributes like normals and vertex colors, a weight around 1.0 is usually appropriate; internally, a change of `1/weight` in attribute value over a distance `d` is approximately equivalent to a change of `d` in position.
+Using higher weights may be appropriate to preserve attribute quality at the cost of position quality.
+If the attribute has a different scale (e.g. unnormalized vertex colors in [0..255] range), the weight should be divided by the scaling factor (1/255 in this example).

+Both the target error and the resulting error combine positional error and attribute error, so the error can be used to control the LOD while taking attribute quality into account, assuming carefully chosen weights.

 When using `meshopt_simplifyWithAttributes`, it is also possible to lock certain vertices by providing a `vertex_lock` array that contains a boolean value for each vertex in the mesh.
 This can be useful to preserve certain vertices, such as the boundary of the mesh, with more control than `meshopt_SimplifyLockBorder` option provides.